Few particles with an impurity in a one-dimensional harmonic trap: Energy dependence on interaction

-To test our double-well model, we compute the four states corresponding to both doublets with the mean-field solution [\eref{sec:model;eq:s.c.imp} and \eref{sec:model;eq:s.c.bath}].
-The connection between these two models is simple.
-The excitations of the particle in the double well means excitations of the impurity in the MF, and the excitation of the central barrier in the double-well model is an excitation of one bath particle in the MF.
-We present the energy of the ground state and an impurity excited state in panel (b) and the energy of a bath particle excited state and both (a bath particle and the impurity) excited state in panel (d) of \fref{sec:energy;fig:s.c.energy}, corresponding to the four states obtained with the ED.
+As mentioned, the MF solutions (right panels of \fref{sec:energy;fig:s.c.energy}) can be seen as a correction of the double-well model.
+Indeed, the excitations of the particle in the double well means excitations of the impurity in the MF approach, while the excitation of the central barrier in the double-well model corresponds to an excitation of one bath particle in the MF.